openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalpower.md

 Thermal power plant assets in Macro represent electricity generation technologies that convert fuel into electricity through combustion or other thermal processes.
 These assets can include conventional thermal plants (coal, natural gas) and those with carbon capture and storage (CCS) capabilities.
 They are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `natgas_power.json`, `nuclear_power.json`, or `coal_power.json`.

 !!! note "CCS version"
-    Macro supports both the standard thermal power plant asset (described below) and a CCS version.
+    Macro supports both the standard thermal power plant asset and a CCS version.
 The only difference between the two is the addition of a CO₂ captured edge.

 ## [Asset Structure](@id thermalpower_asset_structure)